Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 Revenue-wise, the East region is the topper, whereas the West significantly underperforms.
 This regional split may hold some clues for strategies in the underperforming areas, especially the West.
 The urban product category is a constant success across all regions.
 This suggests that there are strong customer affinities that are uniformly established, which should now ease the way forward with planning and product focus.

 ## Recommendations

+- If further details can be provided to see the net profit, as these will help to know the future of the business and how it can improve on expanding the business width.
+- Conduct a study regarding low sales areas, especially in the West; find reasons for low sales, making use of customer data from states of these sorts, and analyze further to find selling remedies, while also working to maintain strong performance in the highly-earning states.
+- Further surveys could be conducted among customers to ascertain reasons behind the declining purchases, especially in the youths and rural products category.
+The outcomes could help to improve sales in the currently depressed categories.

 ## Referencing